Chrismettal/PiPLC/README.md

 | `+5 V` | :blue_square: `Modbus A` | :blue_square: `Modbus B` | `GND` |

 Modbus is an industrial communication protocol often used with PLCs communicating with I/O extensions or other PLCs.
-The wire based one used here is called `Modbus RT` and is based on half-duplex RS-485 so the header can also be used for that if you dislike Modbus.
+The wire based one used here is called `Modbus RTU` and is based on half-duplex RS-485 so the header can also be used for that if you dislike Modbus.

 OpenPLC natively supports Modbus to talk to more I/O, while Homeassistant has a [Modbus integration](https://www.home-assistant.io/integrations/modbus/).